ddmitov/perl-executing-browser/README.md

 ## Design Objectives

 * **1. Fast and easy graphical framework for desktop scripts:**
-    use Perl5, JavaScript, HTML and CSS to craft and deploy rapidly beautiful desktop applications;
+    use Perl5, JavaScript, HTML5 and CSS to craft and deploy rapidly beautiful desktop applications;

 * **2. Zero installation when needed:**
     put together your Perl5 scripts and modules and even your version of Perl5 with a copy of PEB and its Qt5 libraries and run your applications from every folder, even from USB sticks;